Optimal Execution in a Multiplayer Model of Transient Price Impact: Existence of a Nash equilibrium

 This turns the minimization of expected costs~$J_i[\alpha_i; \alpha_{-i}]$ into a classical problem in the calculus of variations.
 The corresponding Euler-Lagrange equation characterizing the optimal strategy~$\alpha^*_i$ is

 A straightforward calculation shows that this is the~$t$-derivative of~\eqref{oas_eq:fredholmremark}.
 But as soon as the decay kernel~$G$ is not constant, the nonlocal term~$\int_t^T G(s-t) \alpha^*_i(s) \dif s$ prevents the derivation of a ``proper'' (i.e., local) Euler-Lagrange equation from~\eqref{oas_eq:fredholmremark}.
-One might suspect that the minimization of expected costs can still be performed with the help of a Euler-Lagrange equation by considering the two-dimensional process~$(\alpha^*_i,S)$ instead of~$\alpha^*_i$.
+One might suspect that the minimization of expected costs can still be performed with classical methods by considering the two-dimensional process~$(\alpha^*_i,S)$ instead of~$\alpha^*_i$.
 But~$S$ is a function of~$\alpha^*_i$ and a ``chain rule'' applies in the derivation of the Euler-Lagrange equation.
 The additional term introduced by the chain rule is just~$\int_t^T G(|t-s|) \alpha^*_i(s) \dif s$ \citep{Avron2003}.
 Hence Fredholm integral equations, not Euler-Lagrange equations, are the appropriate tool for solving problems of optimal execution under transient price impact. \end{remark}

 Existence of a Nash equilibrium in the class of deterministic strategies is now shown by proving that~$F$ is invertible and invoking the uniqueness result from Lemma~\ref{oas_lemma:zhang}.

 \begin{theorem} There is a unique Nash equilibrium~$\alpha^*$ in the class of admissible strategies.
 It is deterministic. \end{theorem}